 These are just a few ways that you can make a difference travelling with Stray.
-We also regularly organise beach clean ups and native tree planting, because we seriously care and we know you do too!
-See other ways we make a difference here.
+We also regularly organise beach clean-ups and native tree planting, because we seriously care about the way to travel New Zealand sustainably and we know you do too!

 Travel enriches your life.
 It provides you with a worldly context that can help to power your environmental efforts.
-Seeing how other people live helps to connect us to others, which makes us more compassionate and open people.
-You can do all of this and make sustainable choices to reduce your travel footprint.
+Seeing how other people practise helps to connect us to others, which make us become more compassionate and open people.
+You can do all of these and make sustainable choices to reduce your travel footprint.
 So, if you’re dreaming of visiting New Zealand without costing the earth, we’d love to see you on the Stray bus!